ctracey92/web-scraper/README.md

 * Go back to Saturday's activities if you need a refresher on how to partner one model with another.

-* Whenever you scrape a site for stories, make sure an article isn't already represented in your database before saving it; Do not save any duplicate entries.

-* Don't just clear out your database and populate it with scraped articles whenever a user accesses your site.

-  * If your app deletes stories every time someone visits, your users won't be able to see any comments except the ones that they post.

 ### Helpful Links